zedatgithub/docs/features/lottery.md

 ## **Lottery phases** <a id="lottery-phases"></a>

-Lottery first draw is on [GMT 2021-08-07 08:00:00](https://www.timeanddate.com/countdown/generic?iso=2021-08-06T12:00:00Z&font=sanserif&p0=769&csz=0&msg=GalaxyFinance.one%20|%20Lottery).
+Lottery first draw is on [UTC 2021-08-07 08:00:00](https://www.timeanddate.com/countdown/generic?iso=2021-08-06T12:00:00Z&font=sanserif&p0=1440&csz=1&msg=GalaxyFinance.one%20|%20Lottery).

-There are 3 draws per day, once every 8 hours, at specific GMT time:
+There are 3 draws per day, once every 8 hours, at specific UTC time:

 * 0 AM
 * 8 AM
 * 4 PM

-An example of a lottery session starting at 8 AM \(GMT\) is as below:
+An example of a lottery session starting at 8 AM \(UTC\) is as below:

 **Phase 1 - Buy Tickets \(8 AM to 4 PM\)**